Ametic/nebula-client-ddnet/README.md

 # Nebula Client

 Our own flavor of DDNet client, based on other clients like [Tater](https://github.com/sjrc6/TaterClient-ddnet), [Entity Client](https://github.com/qxdFox/Entity-Client-DDNet), or [Pulse](https://github.com/PulseClient-ddnet/DDNetPulse/).
+Maintained only in our free time, taking things kinda slowly. :)

 ## Features: